Full Form of ERP – Enterprise Resource Planning

 There are 5 main components of enterprise resource planning, which are explained below:

 #1 – Human Resources

 The priority for every organization should be first to manage all the employees.
-The HR ERP component should be able to handle the whole structure of the employees’ management, from onboarding to offboarding and from benefits to timekeeping.
+The HR ERP component should handle the whole structure of the employees’ management, from onboarding to off-boarding and from benefits to timekeeping.

 #2 – Customer Relationship Management

-The second most priority should be to manage the customers and leads because without them the survival of any business would be of utmost difficulty.
-CRM ERP allows the organization to keep a track of all the customers and leads within the software.
+The second most priority should be to manage the customers and leads because, without them, any business’s survival would be of utmost difficulty.
+CRM ERP allows the organization to keep track of all the customers and leads within the software.
 The CRM ERP even helps in optimizing the sales as well as marketing efforts.